kaenugget/Scrollodex/prd/profile_prd.md

 ## 2. User Stories

 - **As a user,** after selecting a friend, I want to see their detailed profile page so I can learn more about them.
-- **As a user,** I want to see a large version of their picture, their full description, and their "Pokédex data" (e.g., height, weight, category).
+- **As a user,** I want to see a large version of their picture, their full description, and their "Pokédex data" (e.g., name, birthday, category).
 - **As a user,** I want to view their base stats (HP, Attack, etc.) in a clear, graphical format like progress bars.
 - **As a user,** I want to easily identify their "types" and "weaknesses" through colored badges.
 - **As a user,** I want a clear and simple way to navigate back to the main list of friends.